Toyota buys US mapping and road data company to boost driverless technology | ExBulletin

 The two companies have been working together since 2018 on projects that include technology that accurately updates lane markings repainted on high-definition maps.

 Woven Planet was created in January to invest in and develop mobility with artificial intelligence.
-She is building a prototype city of the future called Woven City at the foot of Mount Fuji, powered by hydrogen fuel cells that would be a laboratory for self-driving cars.
+It is building a prototype “city of the future” called Woven City at the foot of Mount Fuji, powered by hydrogen fuel cells, which would be a laboratory for self-driving cars.

 With the acquisition, Kuffner said Woven Planet will seek to develop and sell a mapping platform open to original equipment manufacturers and auto makers who want accurate and up-to-date data.

-Earlier this year, Toyota purchased the autonomous driving technology unit from Lyft Inc for $ 550 million and invested in Ridecell which provides automation for fleet businesses.
+Earlier this year, Toyota purchased the Autonomous Driving Technology Unit from Lyft Inc (LYFT.O) for $ 550 million, and invested in Ridecell which provides automation for fleet businesses.
+Read more

-The Japanese company has other self-driving partnerships, including a joint venture with SoftBank Corp, stakes in Chinese companies Didi Global Inc and Singapores Grab, and forms a consortium with General Motors Co, suppliers and chip makers .
+The Japanese company has other self-driving partnerships, including a joint venture with SoftBank Corp (9434.T), stakes in China’s Didi Global Inc (DIDI.N) and Singaporean Grab, and forms a consortium with General Motors Co (GM.
+N), chip manufacturers and suppliers.

 Shifting to manufacturing new and non-traditional cars such as driverless and electric technology, Toyota has increasingly married its historic manufacturing process with more recent acquisitions of startups and the know-how of Silicon Valley to develop the next generation of cars.

-There’s so much uncertainty in the automotive space right now, Kuffner said.
+“There is so much uncertainty in the automotive space right now,” Kuffner said.

 Most automakers, including Toyota, offer Tier 2 automation where the car steers and accelerates, but the driver has to be ready to get behind the wheel, and experts say fully self-driving cars are years away.

-Still, Tesla Inc CEO Elon Musk promised earlier this month that a beta of its technology that supports fully autonomous driving without driver intervention will be available in about a month.
+Still, Elon Musk, CEO of Tesla Inc (TSLA.O), promised earlier this month that a beta of its technology that supports fully autonomous driving without driver intervention will be available in “about a month. “.
 Toyota rival GM introduced a fully-electric, fully-autonomous flying Cadillac concept vehicle earlier this year.

 Reporting by Eimi Yamamitsu, Maki Shiraki; Editing by Sayantani Ghosh and Muralikumar Anantharaman